ns-LucyLu14/chat-app-project/README.md

 cd chat-app-project
 ```

-We will be using Node Version Manager version 18 for this project.
-Please make sure you have `nvm` installed on your machine before you run the following command
+We will be using Node Version Manager version 18 and yarn for this project.
+Please make sure you have `nvm` and `yarn` installed on your machine before you run the following command

 ```
 nvm use 18